 See What’s on the Horizon

 It’s entirely possible that when you were a kid, you had bad vision.
-And maybe, you were told that it could get worse with age.
+And maybe you were even told that it could get worse with age.

-But, it doesn’t have to be that way anymore.
-Thanks to advancements in science and optometry, we have learned that poor vision due to nearsightedness (myopia), can be controlled and prevented from worsening.
+The good news is it doesn’t have to be that way anymore.
+Thanks to advancements in science and optometry, we have learned that poor vision due to nearsightedness (myopia) can be controlled and prevented from worsening.

 If your child is struggling to see, let us help.
 You can prevent their eyesight from worsening over time with myopia management at See Eye Clinic.
 A comprehensive eye exam is the first step to determining if your child has myopia.